francisengelmann/3D-MPA/README.md

 ## Predictions on ScanNet

 We provide the predictions of 3D-MPA over all three ScanNet splits: [3D-MPA ScanNet Predictions](https://omnomnom.vision.rwth-aachen.de/data/3d_mpa/scannet_predictions_3d_mpa.zip)
-The format of the predictions is the same as used for evaluation on the ScanNet online benchmark.
+The format of the predictions is the same as used for evaluation on the ScanNet online benchmark, as described [here](http://kaldir.vc.in.tum.de/scannet_benchmark/documentation#format-instance3d).

 ## Citation
 If you find our work useful in your research, please consider citing: